TheEngineerAnalyst/Data-Cleaning-in-MySQL/README.md

 # Data-Cleaning-in-MySQL

-This project focuses on cleaning a dataset that contains information about layoffs from different companies, industries, locations, etc. It follows the following process:
+This project focuses on cleaning a dataset that contains information about layoffs from different companies, industries, locations, etc. It follows the following process: (1) removes duplicates, (2) standardizes the data, (3) removes null or blank values, and (4) removes unnecessary columns or rows.
-  1. Remove duplicates
-  2. Standardize the data
-  3. Remove null or blank values
-  4. Remove unnecessary columns or rows